codepath/android_guides/Cloning-a-Login-Screen-Layout-Guide.md

 Download those and drag them into the drawable-mdpi folder.
 Note that in production applications you would multiple sizes of these images for [different image densities](http://developer.android.com/guide/practices/screens_support.html#DesigningResources).
 We are going to ignore that and provide only medium density for this demo.

+### Create Project

+Generate a new Android project that uses the highlight icon as the launcher icon:

 ## References

 * <http://www.android-app-patterns.com/category/login-screens>